-Automatic setting of DOUBLE parameter sets:
+Automatic setting of the DOUBLE parameter sets:

-Pressing START ASSISTANT starts a menu guidance for automatically setting of the Double Parameter sets.
-Just follow the instructions.
+Pressing START ASSISTANT starts menu navigation for the automatic setting of the double parameter sets.
+Simply follow the instructions.

-Manual setting of DOUBLE parameter sets:
+Manual setting of the DOUBLE parameter sets:

-Set CALIB=OFF and POWER MODE=SINGLE.
+Set CALIB=OFF and POWER MODE=SINGLE on.

-Place the brightest surface before the sensor, and select suitable POWER, GAIN and INTEGRAL values so that the brightest channel is at approx. 3000 digits.
+Place the brightest surface in front of the sensor and select a fitting POWER, GAIN and INTEGRAL value in such a way that the brightest channel is at c.
+3000 digits.